High-dimensional Bayesian filtering through deep density approximation: Additional figures

 \section{Additional figures}

 In this section we present qualitative results: example trajectories and density comparisons.
 Figure~\ref{fig: OU10d_traj} shows a trajectory and the final-time density for the long-horizon $10$-dimensional Ornstein--Uhlenbeck model with some different methods.
-Figures~\ref{fig:pdfs_LSM_10} and \ref{fig:LSM_traj} analogously show densities and trajectories for the $10$-dimensional linear spring-mass model.
+Figures~\ref{fig:LSM_traj} and \ref{fig:pdfs_LSM_10} analogously show trajectories and densities for the $10$-dimensional linear spring-mass model.
 Finally, Figure~\ref{fig: Lorenz 4 paths} shows one trajectory of the four-dimensional Lorenz-96 model in the $x_1 x_2$- and $x_3 x_4$-marginal planes.